msjimc/GeneMatrix/Guide/ReadMe.md

 #### Performing the alignment
 Once the executable has been found, ```GeneMatrix``` prompts the user to select a folder of saved files and then iterates through these files looking for file names ending in  "_DNA.fasta" or "_protein.fasta".
 For each file, it creates a batch file which contains the commands needed to run the program in a cmd shell which is then sent a cmd shell to process.
 After each alignment, the batch file is deleted, but if you wish to retain the batch files, checking the ```Retain batch files``` option (blue box, Figure 12) will rename the batch file after the sequence file it processed.
 If you try to open these files by clicking on them, they will open a cmd shell window and attempt to rerun the alignment, consequently, to view/edit their contents drag and drop the file icon on to a text editor ideally [Notepad++](https://notepad-plus-plus.org/).

 By default the cmd shell window is hidden meaning the alignment will run in the background with the status shown by ```GeneMatrix``` (blue box, FIgure 13) and the only indication that the alignment is running will be to look for the program in ```Task Manager``` (Figure 14).
-If you decide to terminate the alignment, you'll have to select the process in the ```Task Manager``` and then kill it.
-If you have a number of alignments to perform, you may need to rename the folder, otherwise ```GeneMatrix``` will just start the next alignment: changing the folder name will mean any attempts to start another other analysis will fail as GeneMatrix will not know where to find the files.
+If you decide to terminate the alignment, you'll have to select the process in the ```Task Manager``` and then kill it (right click on the programs name and select ```End task```).
+If you are producing a number of alignments, you may need to rename the folder of files, otherwise ```GeneMatrix``` will just start the next alignment: changing the folder name will mean any attempts to start another alignment will fail as ```GeneMatrix``` will not know where to find the files.

 <hr />